Multipartite Entanglement in Crossing the Quantum Critical Point: Quantum Ising Model

 where $\tau_Q$ represents the quench rate and $t_c=0$.
 The whole quench dynamics begins with $g=5$ and ends with $g=0$.

-In Fig.~\ref{fig:correlation_function}, we present the correlation function $C_z(r)$ of the final state.
+In Fig.~\ref{fig1}, we present the correlation function $C_z(r)$ of the final states.
 It is shown that $C_z(r)$ decays very quickly as the increase of distance $r$, even faster than the exponential law~\cite{Cincio2007}.
-Thus, the final state has no long-range correlation.
-Now we start to consider the QFI density $f_Q$ of the final state.
-To obtain more precise $f_Q$ in the thermodynamic limit, we first calculate $f_Q$ for a fixed $\tau_Q$ with different system sizes, and then we use finite-size scaling to fit out $f_Q$ for $N\rightarrow0$, see Fig.~\ref{fig:linear}(a).
+Thus, the final states have no long-range correlation.
+Now we start to consider the QFI density $f_Q$ of the final states.
+To obtain more precise $f_Q$ in the thermodynamic limit, we first calculate $f_Q$ for a fixed $\tau_Q$ with different system sizes, and then we use finite-size scaling to fit out $f_Q$ for $N\rightarrow0$, see Fig.~\ref{fig2}(a).
 Finally, we study the relation between $f_Q$ and quench rate $\tau_Q$.
-From Fig.~\ref{fig:linear}(b), we can find that $f_Q\sim\tau_Q^{0.47}\approx\tau_Q^{1/2}$.
+From Fig.~\ref{fig2}(b), we can find that

 Therefore, the number of entangled spins after a slow quench has a power-law scaling with respect to the quench rate.